ashu-S/Bamazon/README.md

 # Bamazon
-creating an Amazon-like storefront with the MySQL skills you learned this week.
+creating an Amazon-like storefront with the Node.js and MySQL skills you learned this week.
 The app will take in orders from customers and deplete stock from the store's inventory.

+It also works like an inventory management app which has Manager view and Supervisor view.

 The app has 3 stand alone running files:
 1. Customer.js (Customer View)